Home > What's On

 Wickham Skeith Oil Syndicate

-The next order deadline is 30 November.
-If you need oil, please email jerrybassett@icloud.com or, if you don’t have access to email, call 07918 028621
+The next order deadline after 30 November is 31 January.
+If you need oil, please email jerrybassett@icloud.com or, if you do not have access to email, call 07918 028621

 Our syndicate has been running for 16 years now and saved us collectively tens of thousands of pounds.
 Here is a reminder of the workings of the scheme.
 If you would like to try it out, just drop me an email with contact details.

-There will be five opportunities to place orders over the next 12 months.
+There will be four opportunities to place orders over the next 12 months.

 On or before: